 In the 1940s a man named Rudolph Schenkel published a ground-breaking research paper on how wolves interacted.
-His research was based on studying randomly selected unrelated wolves from different zoos and placing them together in a captive setting.
-He reported that an "alpha" pair of top ranking male and female wolves eventually emerged after fighting their way up the ranks.
-His research findings were used as the foundation for a belief system on wolf pack social order (both wild and captive) thereafter.
+His research was based on studying randomly selected (unrelated) wolves from different zoos and placing them together in a captive setting.
+He reported that a top ranking "alpha" wolf and his mate eventually emerged after fighting their way up the ranks of the pack.
+His conclusions were used as the foundation for a belief system about wolf-pack social hierarchy (both wild and captive) thereafter.

 Around twenty years later L. David Mech published his highly influential book "The Wolf, Ecology and Behaviour of an Endangered Species" and, as was the norm, cited Schenkel's work and findings.